dennissxz/data-science-handbook/_sources/34-clustering/31-spectral-clustering.md

 # Spectral Clustering

-Spectral clustering methods use a similarity graph (as in graph-based dimensionality reduction) to represents the data points, then use spectral (eigenvector-based) methods to divide the graph into connected sub-graphs.
+Spectral clustering methods use a similarity graph (as in graph-based dimensionality reduction) to represents the data points, then apply spectral (eigenvector-based) methods on certain graph matrices associated with the connectivity of $G$, to divide the graph into connected sub-graphs.

 Similar to graph-based representation learning, there are three steps for spectral clustering.
 Given a data set.